 To lay a strong foundation, you need to start with your team’s structure.

 There are various ways to structure a sales team.
-Here are the three most common team structures:
+Here are the three most common structures:

-If you’re trying to drive fast, effective sales team growth, the Assembly Line model is often the best option because (like Henry Ford’s assembly line) it scales fast and well.
+If you’re trying to drive fast, effective sales team growth, the Assembly Line model is often the best option.
+Like Henry Ford’s assembly line, it scales fast and well.

-Sales professionals work best when they are trained and coached like elite athletes.
+Sales professionals work best when they’re trained and coached like elite athletes.
 Each one needs a clearly defined role to practice, refine and perfect over time.

-Under the Assembly Line model, the sales team is best broken down into different groups.
+Under the Assembly Line model, the sales team is best organized into different groups.
 Each of your teams can own a different stage of the sales process.

 Assembly Line sales team management example